Jaffa: History

+Early Bronze Age

-Early and Middle Bronze Ages
+Early Bronze I

 Jaffa was settled as early as the Early Bronze Age I period (4th millennium BCE).
 This is evidenced by numerous potsherds identified in excavations.
 The scarcity of material from this period is likely due to early remains being deeply buried beneath later occupational layers.

+Early Bronze III

-While no direct archaeological have been found, some scholars have hypothesized that during the Early Bronze Age III (c.
-2850–2400 BCE), Jaffa served as a natural harbor in the developing trade route between the Old Kingdom of Egypt and the city of Byblos (in present-day Lebanon).
+While no direct archaeological have been found, some scholars have hypothesised that during the Early Bronze Age III (c.
+2850–2400 BCE), Jaffa served as a natural harbour in the developing trade route between the Old Kingdom of Egypt and the city of Byblos (in present-day Lebanon).

+Middle Bronze Age

+Middle Bronze II

 The earliest remains of an actual settlement date to the 18th century BCE.
 Jaffa formed part of a broader pattern of settlements, comprising small villages, fortresses, and watchtowers, established in the central coastal plain during this period.
-These includ sites such as Tel Aphek, Tel Gerisa, and Yavne-Yam.
+These include sites such as Tel Aphek, Tel Gerisa, and Yavne-Yam.
 Excavations in Areas B–D on the northern slope of the mound revealed fortifications, including an earthen rampart that likely supported a mudbrick superstructure, which has not survived.
 Additional fortification elements, including traces of a gate dated to the 17th–16th centuries BCE, were uncovered in Area A on the eastern slope.
 These features are characteristic of Middle Bronze Age sites in the Levant.
 Middle Bronze Age Jaffa was relatively modest in scale, covering approximately three hectares, but nonetheless occupied a strategic position along maritime trade routes connecting the Levant, Egypt, and Cyprus.
 Evidence of this trade includes imported Middle Cypriot pottery types, such as Black-on-Red Ware and White-Painted Ware, as well as Egyptian Hyksos scarabs discovered at the site.